-The current growth patterns in the Trinity Region are generally projected to continue over the next thirty years, with greater concentration in urban areas and even declining population in some rural counites.
-The analysis for this section was completed using the Water User Group and HUC 8 population projections provided by the Texas Water Development Board from the 2022 State Water Plan.
-From 2020 to 2050, the number of communities with populations over 25,000 is likely to increase to 64 communities.
-The majority of these communities are still within the Dallas-Fort Worth metroplex.
+The current growth patterns in the Trinity Region are generally projected to continue over the next 30 years, with greater concentration in urban areas and even declining population in some rural counites.
+The analysis for this section was completed using the Water User Group and Hydrologic Unit Code (HUC)-8 population projections provided by the TWDB from the 2022 State Water Plan.
+From 2020 to 2050, the number of communities with populations over 25,000 is likely to increase to 64.
+The majority of these communities are within the DFW metroplex.

-Due to the large area covered by the Trinity Basin, the population projection analysis will be divided into three subregions (upper, middle, lower) that are generally divided by growth patterns as illustrated in Figure 1.6.
+Due to the large area covered by the Trinity Region, the population projection analysis will be divided into three subregions (upper, middle, lower) that are generally divided by growth patterns, as illustrated in Figure 1.6.
 These thresholds separate the communities into categories of similar size.
-The Upper subregion contains those counties north of Navarro and Henderson, the Middle subregion contains those counties north of Walker and Trinity Counties and south of the Upper subregion, the Lower subregion contains the rest of the counties south of the Middle subregion.
+The upper subregion contains those counties north of Navarro and Henderson, the middle subregion contains those counties north of Walker and Trinity counties and south of the upper subregion, the lower subregion contains the rest of the counties south of the middle subregion.
 Figure 1.6 illustrates the dividing line between these subregions.